noviicee/Banque-De-Questions/GoodtoSolve/TwoSum/README.md

 ## Problem Description

 You are provided with an array(arr) and a number(num).
 The task is to find two values in the subarray whose sum is equal to the number num.<br>
-If there do not exist nay such value in the subarray, the function should return `None` .
+If there do not exist any such value in the subarray, the function should return `None` .

 ### Examples: